spqrwd/AdvancedTransportPods/README.md

 # Advanced Transport Pods for RimWorld

-Adds several versions of the original transport pod to the game.
+Adds several new versions of the transport pod to the game.

-The small pod can carry 50 kg, whereas the capacity for the large transport pod has been increased to 275 kg, and 400/525 kg for the more advanced versions.
+In addition to the original pod (150 kg capacity) there is a smaller version that can carry 50 kg, a large transport pod with a carrying capacity of 275 kg, and two more advanced versions with 400 & 525 kg capacities.
 The larger pods also require small amounts of plasteel for construction.
-All new pods can be found from a convenient drop-down list under one icon in the Misc items category.
+The original 150 kg pod has been renamed to "Transport pod 150".
+All pods can now be found from a convenient drop-down list under one icon in the Misc items category.
 Two new research options have been added for unlocking the larger variants.

+The Advanced transport pods research also unlocks a new pod launcher with more hitpoints (doubled to 400), and greater fuel capacity (666) than the vanilla one (150), significantly extending its maximum range.
+Both launchers can be found from a drop-down list under one icon in the Misc items category.
+In addition, the pod construction templates have been linked to both launchers allowing to quickly and easily build new pods directly from the launcher (no need to browse the Architect menu).

 Transport pod 50